OpenAI restructures its governance

 A clear thesis, explicit evidence, actionable recommendations.
 Every piece is written to help decide faster and better.

-Read the storyWhen the market leader admits that structure matters as much as technology
+Read the full analysisWhen the market leader admits that structure matters as much as technology

 Promises collide with organizational reality